 What is the magic number?
 It will vary depending in the lifestyle you want but with retirement expected to last 20 to 30 years it pays to work out if your savings will go the distance.
 And if you’re not on track don’t despair – we have plenty of tips to help boost your retirement savings.
 And with our Super Booster Day campaign ending on September 15 now is the time to make a pledge to pay yourself forward.

-The bonus retirement guide offers tips on preparing for the big day, info on how to access your super plus a rundown on the best places to live in retirement.
+The bonus retirement guide offers tips on preparing for the big day, info on how to access your superannuation plus a rundown on the best places to live in retirement.

 All this and more in Money’s special edition 2016 Super Guide.